-NOTE: The 10-hour inspection is at the owner's expense.
+NOTE: The 10-hour inspection is at the expense of the boat owner.

 It is highly recommended that after the first 10 hours of operation, the boat be checked by an authorized Sea-Doo Sport Boats dealer.
-This inspection will also provide the opportunity to discuss any unanswered questions you may have encountered during the first hours of operation.
+This inspection will also provide the opportunity to discuss the unanswered questions you may have encountered during the first hours of operation.

-We recommend that this inspection be Boats dealer. e signed by an authorized Sea- Doo Sport Date of 10-hour inspection Authorized dealer signature Dealer code
+We recommend that this inspection be signed by an authorized Sea-Doo Sport Boats dealer.

+Date of 10-hour inspection Authorized dealer signature Dealer code

-PERIODIC INSPECTION CHART
+PERIODIC MAINTENANCE CHART